acx1729/dex-integration-oidc-utility/README.md

 # Overview

 This application provides a RESTful API for managing OIDC (OpenID Connect) connectors with Dex, an open-source OIDC provider.
 It serves as a backend service that allows users to create, update, delete, and list OIDC connectors over HTTP.
+This will be useful if you embed DexIDP in your app and want to let users manage their own OIDC.

 ## Key Features